 What is Nitrox?

-Nitrox, often called Enriched Air Nitrox (EANx), is any mix of nitrogen and oxygen with more oxygen than the 21% found in normal air.
+In scuba diving, Nitrox, often called Enriched Air Nitrox (EANx), refers to any nitrogen–oxygen mix with more than the 21% oxygen found in regular air.

 By breathing this higher oxygen content, divers can stay underwater longer without hitting their no-decompression limits and can also shorten their surface intervals.
 That is why Nitrox has become the most popular specialty gas in recreational diving.